GeoffAtHome/PhotoAlbum-for-CodeClub/README.md

 Update **gallery.json** to reference your images and to add descriptions as required.

+**buildimages.cmd** must be configured to include the path to magick.exe.
+This is path to where ImageMagick was installed during was installed about.
+Adjust the line:

+    set IM="C:\Program Files (x86)\ImageMagick-7.0.7-Q8\magick.exe"

+As appropriate.
+With the default installation of ImageMagick this may not need to be changed.

 Run **buildimages.cmd** to create the thumbnails for your gallery.
 Thumbnails are required as images can be large and loading these over the internet on a mobile connection can be slow.

 ## Installing the bower components